Policy Priorities

-ASFA’s advocacy priorities are focussed on improving equity in the system, upholding the principle of preservation, and strengthening universality to ensure every Australian has the opportunity for a dignified retirement.
+ASFA’s policy priorities are focussed on improving equity in the system, upholding the principle of preservation, and strengthening universality to ensure every Australian has the opportunity for a dignified retirement.

 Super on